cwpearson/hugo-cwpearson/content/post/20210801-macos-format/index.md

 +++

-For reasons beyond my comprehension, MacOS'd Disk Utility randomly won't format external drives.
+For reasons beyond my comprehension, macOS's Disk Utility randomly won't format external drives.

 For example, here's what disk utility shows when I first plug in the flash drive.